 Quadra

-In 2025, Almeida presented Over Again, her first solo exhibition in New York at Stephen Friedman Gallery, featuring new installations, textile works and paintings.
-Earlier works were also shown in the exhibition Ana Cláudia Almeida & Tadáskía at Fortes D’Aloia & Gabriel and Quadra in São Paulo (2024–2025), consolidating the artist’s recent trajectory between Brazil and the United States.
+In 2025, Almeida presented Over Again, her first solo exhibition in New York at Stephen Friedman Gallery, featuring new installations, textile works, and paintings.
+Earlier works were also shown in the exhibition Ana Cláudia Almeida & Tadáskía at Fortes D’Aloia & Gabriel and Quadra, São Paulo, 2024–2025, consolidating the artist’s recent trajectory between Brazil and the United States.
+She also participated in Alvorada, a group exhibition at Dover Street Market, curated by Sophie de Mello Franco.

 Brazilian Art in the Spotlight of International Galleries